 Readers should pay attention to Section 2, in particular the scope of testing as outlined in Section 2.1 as well as the observations noted in Section 2.2, to ensure that their own use cases are adequately covered by this scope and results.

+Keyyo is a member of the DevConnect Service Provider program.
 Information in these Application Notes has been obtained through DevConnect compliance testing and additional technical discussions.
 Testing was conducted via the DevConnect Program.